-Although this may come as something of a surprise, it is now time for you to think about your future GCSE examinations and to make some important decisions.
+Although this may come as something of a surprise, it is now time for you to think about your GCSE choice and to make some important decisions about your future.

 In Year 10, you will have more choice about which subjects to study.
 After reading this handbook, you should consult with your parents, Form Tutor and, if you wish, myself and the subject teachers before you make your final decisions.
 If you already have an interest in a particular career, your choice of GCSE subjects may be relevant - please take advice from our Careers Advisor, Mrs Newton.